 We articulate our expectations of supplier business conduct in the Johnson & Johnson Responsibility Standards for Suppliers (Standards).
-Our Standards include a standard to reduce the environmental impacts of their operations including wastewater discharges and implement programs to manage wastewater, ensuring compliance and protection of human health and the environment.
+Our Standards include a standard to reduce the environmental impacts of suppliers' operations including wastewater discharges and management, ensuring compliance and protection of human health and the environment.
+Rationale for the coverage of engagement: All suppliers are required to adhere to the Standards.